corley/ng-startup-documentation/docs/03-modules.md

 # Modules

-## Introduction
+## Overview

 In ngStartup you can easily add your code into your application.
-The app structure helps you to easily define **independent e reusable modules**.
+The app structure helps you to easily define **independent and reusable modules**.